DamoM73/turtle_vid_tute/lesson_4.md

 - copy one of the `# draw square` blocks to the top of the code
 - change it into a function that draws a square called `draw_square()`
-- the function will need to accept a value for the `lenght` of the square's side
+- the function will need to accept a value for the `length` of the square's side
 - then replace all the `# draw square` blocks with an appropriate `draw_square()` call

 > **Function location**